reflectoring/reflectoring.github.io/content/blog/2023/2024-01-27-deserialize-with-jsoncreator.md

 }
 ````
-Let's update the test to make use of the `RestPageImpl` class and rerun the test again
+Let's update the test to make use of the `RestPageImpl` class and rerun the test again:

 ````java
 @Test